A RIVETING AND RARE ASIAN AMERICAN SOCIAL JUSTICE STORY

 Message

-When your childhood summers are afflicted with altercations with racist neighbors; when, at age 7, you see your old brother bullied on the playground; when, from out of the blue, you get called “chink” whilst crossing the street as a kid; when you transition from a culturally diverse high school to a predominately-white journalism school where your peers often don't speak or sit near you; when you learn and come to appreciate the hardships your parents endured as immigrants; and when you see a riveting documentary like Who Killed Vincent Chin? during your formative years, you can’t help but become race conscious.
+When your childhood is afflicted with altercations with racist neighbors; when, at age 7, you see your old brother bullied on the playground; when, from out of the blue, you get called “chink” whilst crossing the street; when you transition from a culturally diverse high school to a predominately white journalism school where your peers don't speak to or sit near you; when you learn and come to appreciate the hardships your parents endured as immigrants; and when you see a riveting documentary like Who Killed Vincent Chin?, you can’t help but become race conscious.

-Learning about the racial injustice of the Vincent Chin case affected me in a profoundly personal level.
-Like many, I was pained and haunted by it.
+Learning about the racial injustice of the Vincent Chin case affected me in a profoundly personal way; like many, I was pained and haunted by it.
 Moreover, in seeing Vincent's mother Lily, I saw my own mother.
-Both were Chinese immigrants from the same small county in the province of Guangdong; both immigrated to North America to marry with the simple aspirations of raising a family in working class Chinatown; and yes, with their broken Kaiping-accented English, they both even sounded alike.
-Not to draw a false equivalency in any way, but my mother, too, had to navigate an intensely stressful legal battle in a confusing new land where she had sacrificed so much to call "home."
+Both were Chinese immigrants from the same small village in the province of Guangdong; both came to North America to marry with the simple aspirations of raising a family in working class Chinatown; and, with their broken Kaiping-accented English, both even sounded alike.
+Not to draw a false equivalency in any way, but my mother, also had to navigate an intensely stressful legal battle in a confusing new land where she had sacrificed so much to call "home."

-Throughout my accomplishments in show business in Asia and North America, the Vincent Chin story had always churned in my gut, literally for decades.
-I had always thought it would make a great feature film.
+Throughout my accomplishments in show business in Asia and North America, the Vincent Chin story had always churned in my gut.
+For decades, I had always thought it would make a great feature film.
 I know I'm not the only one.

-Justice For Vincent may not be the feature I had long dreamt of making, however, in its short format, it might very well be one of the few -- if not -- first cinematic adaptions to materialize in all these 30-plus years since the crime.
-With JFV, I make no qualms in declaring it to be a docudrama "based on" the true story of Vincent Chin.
+Justice for Vincent (JFV) may not be the feature I had long dreamt of making; however, it might very well be one of the few -- if not -- first cinematic adaptions to emerge since the historic case took place 40 years ago.
+With our short film, I make no qualms in admitting it is an adaptation “inspired by” true events.

 When it comes to adaptations, creative embellishments are always undertaken to tell a story, often for dramatic effect.
-We've seen this happen with countless projects on rock stars, The Kennedys, Marilyn Monroe and The Royal Family, to name a few.
-In doing so, filmmakers agonize over a myriad of details: plotlines, points of view, characters, dialogue, elements of fiction, which scenes make the final cut and which scenes get left on the cutting room floor.
+We've seen this happen with projects about The Kennedys, The Royal Family, Marilyn Monroe, and numerous rock stars, for instance.
+In doing so, filmmakers agonize over a myriad of details: plotlines, points of view, characters, dialogue, elements of fiction, which scenes make the final cut, and which scenes get left on the cutting room floor.
 It is truly an excruciating process.

-I make a point of explaining this because the Asian American community does not bear the good fortune of having many (if any) major Hollywood social justice films in comparison to, say, our African American, Jewish and native counterparts.
-As such, some members of the AA community might understandably be guarded about the Chin story and not accustomed to seeing it adapted for the silver screen with creative modifications.
+I make a point of explaining this because the Asian American Pacific Islander community does not bear the good fortune of having many (if any) major Hollywood social justice films in comparison to, say, our Jewish and African American counterparts.
+As such, some members of the AAPI community might understandably be guarded about the Chin story, and not accustomed to seeing it adapted for the silver screen with creative modifications.

-I can only say that in making the JFV, our intention was pure.
-Everyone who came on board gravitated to the power of the story and recognized its universal, timely appeal.
-It is a solid, high caliber production from top to bottom that hits the heart, provokes the mind and stirs the soul.
-I am humbled at how well it has been received by audiences from across the country and abroad.
+I can only say in making JFV our intention was pure.
+Everyone who came on board to make JFV in 2018 gravitated to the power of the story and recognized its relevance (yes, pre-Covid).
+It is a solid, high-caliber production from top to bottom that hits the heart, provokes the mind, and stirs the soul.
+I am humbled at how well it has been received by film festival audiences from across the country and abroad.
+I was also motivated to re-edit the film in 2021 to incorporate the disturbing uptick in Asian hate crimes in America sparked by the pandemic.

 More importantly, the message of JFV is clear: a mother's loss is a mother's loss; hate is hate; injustice is injustice.
-As a first time filmmaker, and with a project like JFV, my wish is simple: to enlighten and to inspire compassion and understanding in people from all walks of life.
-Only by standing together, shoulder-to-shoulder, can we successfully combat the divisive forces of hate and injustice that threaten our collective safety, security and civility.
+As a first-time filmmaker, and with a project like JFV, my wish is simply to enlighten viewers and to inspire compassion and understanding in people from all walks of life.
+Only by standing together, shoulder-to-shoulder, can we successfully combat the divisive forces of hate that threaten our collective safety, security, and civility.

 Lawrence Chau